Hover over the buttons to see the contents of each page.

 - Synergistic with other Electro and Dendro characters

-- Great Electro Application, especially when On-field
+- Great Electro Application, especially when on-field with ranged attacks

 - Competitive Damage over Time (DoT) damage from her Burst (especially with C4)